imcf/rlm-prometheus/README.md

 ## 🔥🧱 Firewall settings for RLM on Windows 🔥🧱

 For the metrics collection it is obviously necessary the exporter can gather data from your RLM instance.
 The standard approach is to send requests to RLM's built-in web server.
 By default access to it is blocked and those restrictions should not be lifted more than necessary.

 There is an example snippet in [Open-RlmFirewallPort.ps1][2] that demonstrates how to adjust the Windows firewall so the collector's host IP address is allowed to connect to RLM.

 ## 👾 CAUTION: memory leak in RLM 👾

-Requesting data (e.g. every 5 minutes) from RLM's built-in web server has shown to increase its memory consumption in a linear fashion over time on our side.
+Repeatedly requesting data (e.g. every 5 minutes) from RLM's built-in web server has shown to increase its memory consumption in a linear fashion over time on our side.
 This indicates a memory leak in RLM, which eventually made the license service fail silently.

-To avoid (or rather work around) this, we did set up a scheduled task on the server hosting the RLM service that is restarting the service once a night while rotating its corresponding log files at the same time.
+To avoid (or rather work around) this, we did set up a scheduled task on the server hosting the RLM service that is restarting the service once a night while also rotating its corresponding log files at the same time.

 Example code on how to achieve this via PowerShell is provided in [Restart-RlmService.ps1][6].